learnbyexample/cli-computing/cli_computing.md

 ### Searching history

-You can use `Ctrl+r` to search command history.
+You can use `Ctrl+r` to search through the command history.
 After pressing this key sequence, type characters you wish to match from history, then press the `Esc` key to return to the command prompt or press `Enter` to execute the command.

 You can press `Ctrl+r` repeatedly to move backwards through matching entries and `Ctrl+s` to move forwards.
 If `Ctrl+s` is not working as expected, see [unix.stackexchange: disable ctrl-s](https://unix.stackexchange.com/q/332791/109046).

-As discussed in the [.inputrc](#inputrc) section, you can use custom key mappings to search based on starting characters of the command.
+As discussed in the [.inputrc](#inputrc) section, you can use custom key mappings instead of the default offerings.

 ### Moving the cursor